 But the revolutionaries, after their years of study in the west, were unfazed by what they conspired to do.
-The group’s president, Pridi Panomyong, had achieved intellectual clarity about the need for a constitutional monarchy.
-Absolutism, he felt, was not meeting the challenges of an ever-changing world adequately.
+The group’s president, Pridi Banomyong, had achieved intellectual clarity about the need for a constitutional monarchy.
+Absolutism, he felt, was not adequately meeting the challenges of an ever-changing world.
+It was too slow and too inefficient to address the needs of the people.
 Only a democratic state could do so.
 Soon, after returning to Bangkok, the Khana Ratsadon set about recruiting members.
 Pridi, who became a teacher at Chulalongkorn University, gathered civilian supporters; on the other hand, Plaek Phibulsongkram (more commonly known in the west as Phibun) recruited members from the military.
 Pridi and Phibun would emerge as the two main leaders of the Khana Ratsadon in due course.

 In the meantime, the king was dealing with a multitude of problems.
 Globally, the aftermath of the First World War had caused an economic downturn.
 He had also inherited a government deeply in deficit from his predecessor (King Rama VI had spent lavishly on new palaces, dramatic productions and various projects).
-Striving to rebuild the country’s finances, King Rama VII ordered deep spending cuts and raised taxes, causing severe discontent.
+Striving to rebuild the country’s finances, King Rama VII ordered deep spending cuts and raised taxes, causing severe dissatisfaction.
 It was in the midst of this discontent that the Khana Ratsadon chose to strike.
-By 1932, the Khana Ratsadon had grew to 102 members, including the so-called “Four Musketeers”, officers who held command over some of the Siamese army.
-In April, King Rama VII had left Bangkok for a vacation at the seaside town of Hua Hin, leaving Prince Paribatra in charge of Bangkok.
+By 1932, the Khana Ratsadon had grown to 102 members, including the so-called “Four Musketeers”, officers who held command over some of the Siamese army.

 It was a dangerous task that the Khana Ratsadon was about to embark on, and they knew it.
-The morning of 24th June, Phaya Phahol Pholphayuhasena, one of the Four Musketeers, feared that the plot would fail and that he would be executed.
+In April, King Rama VII had left Bangkok for a vacation at the seaside town of Hua Hin, leaving Prince Paribatra in charge of Bangkok.
+The morning of 24th June, with the king still at Hua Hin, the revolution unfolded.
+Phraya Phahol Pholphayuhasena, one of the Four Musketeers, feared that the plot would fail and that he would be executed.
 He told his wife that morning:

 I do not mean to seize the throne, nor to abolish it; my only mission is to place the monarchy under a constitution, and to form a parliament, so that all the people can have a voice in their government.

-Then Phaya Phahol drove off to begin the revolution.
+Then Phraya Phahol drove off to begin the revolution.
 The Khana Ratsadon sprung into action.
 A gunboat was parked in the Chao Phraya river with its guns aiming at Prince Paribatra’s palace.
 The Khana Ratsadon’s forces seized the telegram office, severing any communication between the various princes and the king.
 Soon enough, tanks and troops were heading towards the Royal Plaza and the Ananta Samakhom Throne Hall.
-Here, Phraya Phahol climbed on a tank and read out the Khana Ratsadon manifesto, written by Pridi Panomyong, proclaiming the establishment of a constitutional monarchy.
+Here, Phraya Phahol climbed on a tank and read out the Khana Ratsadon manifesto, written by Pridi Banomyong, proclaiming the establishment of a constitutional monarchy.
 Absolute monarchy in Siam ended in a single day without a single casualty.

 In his letter to the government announcing his abdication, King Rama VII wrote: